Harxhit/Amzon-Web-Services/README.md

 ## 🙏 Special Thanks

 A huge thanks to **[freeCodeCamp](https://www.freecodecamp.org/)** for providing the **free AWS Cloud Project Bootcamp** — a detailed and hands-on resource that makes learning AWS accessible for everyone.
 Their structured tutorials form the foundation for this learning journey and the CRUDDER project.
+They have made the application with python and flask as framewok.

 ---